reactjs/rfcs/text/text/0000-prevProps-in-getDerivedStateFromProps.md

 # Summary

-Not having `prevProps` in the new `getDerivedStateFromProps()` function is really inconvenient for a library I'm migrating because in `componentWillMount()` it compared a property to find out if it has changed, and only if it did then the component changed its own internal state.
+Not having `prevProps` in the new `getDerivedStateFromProps()` function is really inconvenient for a library I'm migrating because in `componentWillReceiveProps()` it compared a property to find out if it has changed, and only if it did then the component changed its own internal state.

 # Basic example